LegendEvent/darktrace-sdk/README.md

 - **Async-Ready**: Designed for easy extension to async workflows.
 - **Type Hints & Docstrings**: Full typing and documentation for all public methods.
 - **Production-Ready**: Suitable for SIEM/SOC integration, automation, and research.
+- **Comprehensive Documentation**: Detailed documentation for every module and endpoint.

 ---